Will the Shift to Electric Vehicles Have Unintended Negative Consequences?

 What electric vehicles does General Motors make?

-Currently, the only electric vehicle General Motors offers is the Chevy Bolt.
-The 2021 version got a redesign but with that, it also received a redesigned MSRP of $36,500.
+At the time of publication, the only electric vehicle General Motors offered was the Chevy Bolt.
+The 2021 version got a redesign, but with that, it also received a redesigned MSRP of $36,500.
 The Bolt gets an estimated 260 miles on a single charge.
 It takes about nine hours for a full charge.

 General Motors plans to release the GMC Hummer EV, touted as the world’s first zero-emissions, all-electric supertruck.
 This EV Edition 1 is slated for release in the fall of 2021.
 All of the initial reservations are full.
 Next up is the EV2X in the fall of 2022.
 There are also plans for a Cadillac LYRIQ SUV to be released in early 2022.

 LeBron James signed on to be a part of the Super Bowl ad and has been seen in other ads throughout the start of the year.
 “So futuristic but so bold at the same time,” James commented.
 Will celebrities be able to give electric vehicles the boost in popularity needed?
 We will have to wait and see.